TheodosiouTh/server-example/README.md

     CONTAINER ID   IMAGE            COMMAND     CREATED          STATUS          PORTS                    NAMES
    ```

-   Or if you have other images running you should no see the image `server-example` in the list
+   Or if you have other images running you should not see the image `server-example` in the list

-## Cleanup the Image
+## Clean up the Image

 1. Open Terminal
 2. Navigate to the project directory